 Welcome to the blog site for the Bulletin for the Study of Religion, published by Equinox.
 If you would like to subscribe to our feed, please use this link.
-The editor of the Bulletin is independent scholar Philip Tite of Seattle, Washington (USA).
+The editor of the Bulletin is Philip Tite (University of Washington).
 The associate editor is Matt Sheedy, a doctoral candidate at the University of Manitoba, Winnipeg (Canada), who operates this blog.
 This site is currently maintained by Nathan Rein of Ursinus College.
 Thanks for visiting.

 Associate Editors Bios

 Donovan O. Schaefer is Mellon Postdoctoral Fellow at Haverford College’s John B. Hurford ’60 Center for the Arts and Humanities.
 His graduate work was done through the Department of Religion at Syracuse University, and he has taught at SU and Le Moyne College in addition to Haverford.
 In his research and teaching, he looks at the intersection of religion and embodiment using feminist, poststructuralist, and evolutionary biological approaches.
 Specifically, his interest is in the relationship between religion, bodies, and emotion, and in his dissertation, “Animal Religion: Evolution, Affect, and Radical Embodiment,” he argued for understanding religion in terms of a set of affective bodily practices that are shared by human and non-human animals.
 He is currently preparing his dissertation for publication and preparing a new project on atheism.